-Figure 8.
+Figure 9.
 Bouguer anomaly map of Tranquillitatis superposed on the WAC global mosaic.
-The map has the same spatial extent as the maps in Fig. 3 and 4.
+The map has the same spatial extent as the map in Fig. 4, and shows the tectonic feature map of Fig. 4.
 The outline of Mare Tranquillitatis is shown as a fine white line.
 Yellowish colors indicate positive gravitational anomalies, which implies a thin crust and mantle upwelling, as well as a thick abundance of basalt.
-Mascon basins like Mare Serenitatis in the northwestern part of the map are represented in yellow colors, whereas non-mascon basins like Mare Tranquillitatis has more pronounced positive gravitational anomalies than the eastern part of Mare Tranquillitatis has more pronounced positive gravitational anomalies than the eastern part.
+Mascon basins like Mare Serenitatis in the northwestern part of the map are represented in yellow colors, whereas non-mascon basins like Mare Tranquillitatis appear in more heterogenous and mainly blue and green colors.
+The western part of Mare Tranquillitatis has more pronounced positive gravitational anomalies than the eastern part.
 Concentric wrinkle ridges occur at the positive Lamont anomaly in southwestern Tranquillitatis.
-Tectonic features in the western part are mostly comprised of advanced and heavily degraded features.
-Crisp and degraded features occur scattered throughout the mare.
-Features in eastern Tranquillitatis seem to be uncorrelated to gravity anomalies.
-Crisp and degraded features are also not correlated with gravitational anomalies.
+Crisp and moderately degraded features are not correlated with gravitational anomalies.